airbytehq/airbyte/docs/integrations/sources/mysql.md

 6. If you are using `Password Authentication`, then `SSH Login Username` should be set to the password of the User from the previous step.
 If you are using `SSH Key Authentication` leave this blank.
 Again, this is not the MySQl password, but the password for the OS-user that Airbyte is using to perform commands on the bastion.
 7. If you are using `SSH Key Authentication`, then `SSH Private Key` should be set to the RSA Private Key that you are using to create the SSH connection.
 This should be the full contents of the key file starting with `-----BEGIN RSA PRIVATE KEY-----` and ending with `-----END RSA PRIVATE KEY-----`.

+### Generating an SSH Key Pair

+The connector expects an RSA key in PEM format.
+To generate this key:

+    ssh-keygen -t rsa -m PEM -f myuser_rsa

+This produces the private key in pem format, and the public key remains in the standard format used by the `authorized_keys` file on your bastion host.
+The public key should be added to your bastion host to whichever user you want to use with Airbyte.
+The private key is provided via copy-and-paste to the Airbyte connector configuration screen, so it may log in to the bastion.

 ## Data Type Mapping